Graz University of Technology

-Graz University of Technology (Technische Universität Graz, short TU Graz) is one of five universities in Styria, Austria.
+Graz University of Technology (Technische Universität Graz, short TU Graz) is a public research university located in Styria, Austria.
 It was founded in 1811 by Archduke John of Austria and is the oldest science and technology research and educational institute in Austria.
 It currently comprises seven faculties and is a public university.
-It offers 19 bachelors and 35 masters study programmes (of which 18 are in English) across all technology and natural science disciplines.
+It offers 19 bachelor's and 36 master's study programmes (of which 22 are in English) across all technology and natural sciences disciplines.
 Doctoral training is organised in 14 English-speaking doctoral schools.
-The university has more than 13,000 students, and approximately 2,000 students graduate every year.
-Science study programmes are offered in the framework of NAWI Graz together with the University of Graz.
+The university has more than 17,000 students, and around 1,900 students graduate every year.
+The Graz University of Technology and the University of Graz co-operate in teaching and research of natural sciences.

-The university has a staff of 3,912.
+The university has a staff of 3,830.
 Research areas are combined in five fields of expertise.

-TU Graz, the University of Leoben and TU Wien form the network Austrian Universities of Technology (TU Austria) with more than 43,000 students and 10,000 staff.
+TU Graz, the University of Leoben and TU Wien form the network Austrian Universities of Technology (TU Austria) with more than 45,000 students and 11,000 staff.